 The late seventeenth-century and early eighteenth-century saw the implementation of several new developments in drawer (and carcase) construction, with some being more readily adopted than others.
-An effective interlocking mechanical joint replaced the lapped joint around 1660 and quickly gained broad acceptance: Dovetails were simple to form with existing tools and provided excellent pulling resistance without the need for additional nails or pegs.
+An effective interlocking mechanical joint replaced the lapped and nailed joint around 1660 and quickly gained broad acceptance: Dovetails were simple to form with existing tools and provided excellent pulling resistance without the need for additional nails or pegs.

 Lapped dovetails – as their name implies – are lapped, or covered, so the ends of the actual dovetails don’t show on drawer faces (or the socket sides of carcase joints).
 The practice of veneering drawer fronts and carcases from the third quarter of the seventeenth-century probably spawned lapped dovetails.
 The seasonal movement of through dovetails beneath veneer can cause telegraphing (fig. 5), or worse; cracking and shedding of the veneer.
-A lap-dovetailed drawer front, on the other hand, presents a flat, uninterrupted and stable surface on which to veneer.
+A lap-dovetailed drawer front, on the other hand, presents a flat, uninterrupted and more stable surface on which to veneer.

 Painted and japanned drawers were lap-dovetailed to preserve their decorated finish (fig. 6) and plain wainscot drawers (fig. 7) were also routinely lap-dovetailed before the practice was universally embraced.

 As with virtually all cabinetmaking techniques and developments, there were anomalies and overlapping periods as the uptake often met resistance in what was a heavily tradition-based trade.
-However, by 1730 through dovetails were, to all intents and purposes, obsolete for drawer front joinery.
+However, by 1730 through-dovetails were, to all intents and purposes, obsolete for drawer-front joinery.

-Close-fitting drawers are synonymous with mid-eighteenth-century cabinetmaking and antiques dealers, extolling the cabinetmakers’ abilities, love nothing more than demonstrating to prospective customers, the ease with which a mahogany drawer can be pushed back in with just one finger – something that’s not always so easily accomplished with chests made a decade or two earlier.
+Close-fitting drawers are synonymous with mid-eighteenth-century cabinetmaking and antiques dealers, always extolling the cabinetmakers’ abilities, love nothing more than demonstrating to prospective customers, the ease with which a mahogany drawer can be pushed back in with just one finger – something that’s not always so easily accomplished with chests made a decade or two earlier.

 Fig. 10.
-Deal side-to-side bottom boards, circa 1775.
+Mahogany chest with deal side-to-side bottom boards, circa 1775.